Strontium Dog: Johnny Alpha

-Strontium Dog stories focus on John Alpha, whose mutated eyes allow him to see through walls and read minds.
+John Alpha is the main character of Strontium Dog stories.
+His mutated eyes allow him to see through walls and read minds.
 Born in 2150, he is the son of Diana Kreelman and her husband Nelson Bunker Kreelman.
-Nelson is a bigoted politician who drafts the anti-mutant laws and gains power on the back of bigotry, creating the anti-mutant police force known as the Kreelers.
-Despised, abused and hidden away by his father, Johnny escapes at a young age and joins the Mutant Army, changing his name from Kreelman to Alpha and deciding to keep his father's identity secret.
+Nelson is a politician who drafts the anti-mutant laws and gains power on the back of bigotry, creating the anti-mutant police force known as the Kreelers.
+Johnny leaves his parents at a young age and joins the Mutant Army, changing his surname from Kreelman to Alpha and deciding to keep his father's identity secret.
 Johnny becomes one of the Mutant Army's key leaders, playing a major part in the mutant uprising of 2167 when he is only 17.

 By the time he joins the Search/Destroy agency, Johnny Alpha is a highly skilled and dangerous fighter, adept at combining his mutant powers with hand-to-hand combat and weaponry.
-A sarcastic, cynical man, he none the less believes that innocent life must be protected or avenged, even if the odds are against you.
-Deeply loyal to friends, he can also be short on patience and quick to anger if plans go wrong or situations continue to worsen, but often this motivates him to improvise new solutions rather than simply stew in anger.
+A sarcastic, cynical man, he nonetheless believes that innocent life must be protected or avenged, even if against the odds.
+Deeply loyal to friends, he can be impatient and quick to anger if plans go wrong or situations continue to worsen, but often this motivates him to improvise new solutions rather than simply stew in anger.
 A dogged bounty hunter determined to earn reward for his work, Johnny is also guided by a moral conscience.
-He won't give up pursuing a target if the job becomes difficult, but he might if he learns the target is a victim of greater evil.
+He is persistent and pursues a target even if the job becomes difficult.
+However, he may relent for a good enough reason, such as if his target is a victim of greater evil.
 If he believes the cause is great enough, he may forego payment or decide not to accept it.
-In "The Doc Quince Case", learning new information convinces him to no longer pursue a man he's been hunting but instead to rescue and help the person.
-In "The Slavers of Drule," Johnny tracks down a group of slavers simply because he believes it is the right thing to do.
+In "The Doc Quince Case", learning new information convinces him to no longer pursue a man he has been hunting but instead to rescue and help him.
+In "The Slavers of Drule", Johnny tracks down a group of slavers simply because he believes it is the right thing to do.
 Despite his morality, Johnny is not above vengeance for himself or those he considers family.
 A device he used on his own father caused Nelson Kreelman to be locked in a time-loop where he continuously relived his final moments, begging for his life.